HyungRae-dev/Coding_Problems/Leetcode/295.Find_Median_From_Data_Stram/README.md

   - At most 5*10^4 calls will be made to addNum and findMedian.

 Follow Up.
-  1. If all integer numbers from the stram are in the range [0,100], how would you optimize your solution.
+  1. If all integer numbers from the stream are in the range [0,100], how would you optimize your solution.
   2. If 99% of all integer numbers from the stream are in the range [0,100], how  would you optimize?

 Solution.
-  1. With one arraylist, everytime addNum is called, sort the list and return the median.
+  1. With one arraylist, everytime addNum is called, sort the list and return the median. add:O(1),findMedian: O(N*log(N))
-  2. Maintain two priority_queue smalls(reverse-order)/larges with two invariant.
+  2. Maintain two priority_queue smalls(reverse-order)/larges with two invariant.   add:O(logN), findMedian: O(1)
       -   |smalls|-|larges|<=1.
       -   small.peek()<larges.peek().
      and return the median by peeking those two priority queue.
-  3. Maintain sorted list with finding index with binary search.
+  3. Maintain sorted list with finding index with binary search.  add:O(logN), findMedian: O(1)